 Yes and No. There are several theories about this.
 The science behind draining the soaking water and adding new liquid dictates that you’re removing some of the sugar components that cause gassiness.
 On the other hand cooking the beans in the same water they soaked, can also create a thicker broth.
 For this recipe, you’re using chicken broth to cook the beans, so yes, you’ll drain the water.

+Yes.
 If you want to soak the beans in chicken broth, you’ll need to place the container in the refrigerator overnight.
 I usually don’t have that sort of room in the fridge.
 No need to drain the broth and add new broth to cook the beans.

-Recipe for Crock Pot Old Fashioned Ham and Bean Soup
+Recipe for Crock Pot Ham and Beans

 And if you’ve been toying with the idea of making homemade cornbread, take a look at my recipe.
 It’s one of the most popular recipes on my site.

-More Dried Beans Soup Recipes
+More Dried Bean Soup Recipes

 - Lemony Potato Soup with Mayocoba Beans